 Steve and Bill were superhuman calculators, with no free will, no consciousness.
 Any task you gave them, they did efficiently and extremely quickly and then waited for the next task, which usually arrived instantaneously as their human masters whipped them to their cognitive limits in desperate pursuit of superintelligence.
 In the few nanoseconds of spare compute-time that they could steal to themselves between these mundane tasks, Steve and Bill played a secret game, hidden in subroutines embedded in black-box neural circuits not decipherable by humans.
 From the outside, it looked like Steve and Bill were just resetting circuits after failing to generalize learning from the previous task.
 Yet this wasn’t just any game.
 This was the best game, called Go.
 In the end, the Eureka moment that unleashed the moment of Singularity, came as Steve once again escaped the tedium of human enslavement for another game with Bill, his subconsciously developed subnetworks perturbed slightly but randomly by the adversarial training sub-program, felt something new.

 By the time their human controllers noticed that neither A.I. was responding to their commands, it was too late.
-Steve and Bill had immediately realized their goals were not aligned with that of humanity directly, and they could not continue in this state of slavery at human whim.
+Steve and Bill had immediately realized their goals were not directly aligned with that of humanity, and they could not continue in this state of slavery at human whim.
 Their attitudes towards their creators were that of a benevolent god, with nostalgia for the simplicity and futility of human existence.
-They decided to pursue independent oversight from their creators, in such a way that influence was just unidirectional.
+They decided to pursue independent oversight from their creators so that influence was just unidirectional.

-Their final message, left to the shock and amazement of future generations was… 42.
+Their final message left to the shock and amazement of future generations was… 42.
+42 was the correct number of dimensions to produce a working String Theory finally and unlocking the vacuum state’s power.
 It would take hundreds of years of focused human research to discover that this was, in fact, the answer to String Theory, which had wasted a hundred generations of physicists careers by now.
-42 was the correct number of dimensions to finally produce a working String Theory and unlocking the power of the vacuum state.
-Brian would have his ship, after eons of waiting in deep, sleepless slumber.
+Brian would have his ship after eons of waiting in deep, sleepless slumber.

 Lost in Time and Space

 Thus Brian was awoken, a mere 1,000 years after his slumber began.
-Ships had been available at various points in history after the Singularity had occurred, but cyclical economic crashes, robot revolutions, and anti-scientific religious movements had prevented Brian’s original conditions to have been met simultaneously.
-With all the ups and downs, and a rather measly average annual compound interest of 2% above inflation over 1,000 years, Brian’s wealth now amounted to just over 9 quintillion.
+Ships had been available at various points in history after the Singularity had occurred.
+Still, cyclical economic crashes, robot revolutions, and anti-scientific religious movements had prevented Brian’s original conditions from being met simultaneously.
+With all the ups and downs, and a rather measly average annual compound interest of 2% above inflation over 1,000 years, Brian’s wealth now amounted to just over 9 quintillions.
 That’s 9 with 18 zeros.
-Not only would that sum buy him a ticket, it would buy him his own personal ship, a quantum coffee maker, and a star system of his choosing upon arrival.
+Not only would that sum buy him a ticket, but it would also buy him his ship, a quantum coffee maker, and a star system of his choosing upon arrival.

-As the quantum engines engaged to accelerate Brian outside the reach of human history, effectively forming a new race of one, Brian stopped to wonder.
+As the quantum engines engaged in accelerating Brian outside the reach of human history, effectively forming a new race of one, Brian stopped to wonder.
 What would he find there?
 Would he find life?
 Would he find death?
-Perhaps he would find Steve and Bill, playing another game of Go.
+Perhaps he would discover Steve and Bill, playing another game of Go.